Auto Trader bikes

 Performance & braking

-Though its willing 47bhp is a quantum leap above Enfield’s old, 20bhp singles and it’ll happily roll around at 70mph+ plus all day long, it’s still no performance machine.
-Instead the rumbly, happy twin delivers pleasant cruising.
+Though its willing 47 horsepower is a quantum leap above Enfield’s older singles and it’ll happily roll around at 70mph-plus all day long the Continental GT is still no performance machine.
+Instead, the rumbly, torquey twin delivers pleasant cruising.
 Besides, if you push too hard the single front disc is overstretched and requires assistance from the rear brake.
-If you like your riding gently, though, it’s fine.
+If you like your riding on the chilled side it’s fine, though.

 Expert rating: 3/5